CSharpM7/ArticleCloningInfo/README.md

 # Misc

 Mario Fireball needs a "speed" parameter when cloned.
-It will always use this parameter's value for speed during the first status
+It will always use this parameter's value for speed during the first status (lowkey Miiswordfighter Wave (from his final smash) could be more useful)